Sponsored Search, Market Equilibria, and the Hungarian Method: Incentive Compatibility

-The following example shows that with our notion of stability bidder optimality no longer implies truthfulness, even if (i) there are no reserve prices, i.e., $r_{i,j} = 0$ for all $i$ and $j$, (ii) maximum prices depend only on the item, i.e., for all $i$ there exists a constant $m_i$ such that $m_{i,j} = m_i$ for all $j$, and (iii) no two bidders have the same maximum price, i.e., $m_i \neq m_k$ for any two bidders $i \neq k.$ More specifically, it shows that a bidder can improve her utility by lying about the valuation of a single item.
-Since the bidder optimal utilities are uniquely defined, this shows that no mechanism that computes a bidder optimal matching $\mu$ with prices $p$ can be truthful.
-Note that if (i) to (iii) hold and there exists constants $\alpha_1 \ge \dots \ge \alpha_k$ and $v_1, \dots, v_k$ such that $v_{i,j} = v_i \cdot \alpha_j$ for all $i$ and $j$, then Ashlagi et al.~\cite{ABH09} show the existence of a truthful mechanism.
+The following example shows that no mechanism that computes a bidder optimal outcome is incentive compatible for all inputs.
+In subsequent work we show that every mechanism that computes a bidder optimal outcome is incentive compatible for inputs in general position \cite{DHW11}.
+Thus, our mechanism---just as the mechanism of \cite{AMPP09}---is incentive compatible for inputs in general position.
+Note that the example shows that a bidder can improve his utility by lying only about the {\em valuation} of a single item.
+Also note that (i) there are no reserve prices, i.e., $r_{j} = 0$ for all $j$, (ii) the maximum prices depend only on the item, i.e., for all $i$ there exists a constant $m_i$ such that $m_{i,j} = m_i$ for all $j$, and (iii) no two bidders have the same maximum price, i.e., $m_i \neq m_k$ for any two bidders $i \neq k.$